Creamy Watermelon Coconut Milkshake

 - Add the watermelon, milk, maple syrup and vanilla extract to a blender.
 Process until smooth but still thick.
 If needed, add an extra splash of coconut milk to the blender to get it going, but try to avoid adding too much extra!

-This would also absolutely work with another milk of choice!
-Also, to clarify above, I use the boxed kind of coconut milk here (like the kind that comes in a shelf stable box like almond milk, etc.) and not the canned version.
+This would also absolutely work with another milk of choice.
+I usually use the boxed kind of coconut milk here (like the kind that comes in a shelf stable box like almond milk, etc.) and not the canned version, but anything goes.